Where to Play Poker Online:

 What does poker look like around the world?
 In general, you can play online for free almost anywhere.
 However, there are certain rules and regulations that differ from country-to-country, as we’ve explained below.

 You can play online in the UK fairly unencumbered.
 In other words, if you live in England, Wales, Scotland, or Northern Ireland, the local gambling laws are liberal.
 Online operators do need licences from the Gambling Commission.
 However, players are allowed to join international playerpools.
 This means, as a poker country, the UK is brimming with options.

 As well as access to every major brand, Brits can play poker using GBP as well as other international currencies.
 Moreover, you can use desktop or mobile apps from anywhere in the country.
 Additionally, there are plenty of promotions, cash games, regional poker tournament satellites and series.
 Finally, all poker winnings are tax free as gambling profits aren’t classed as income!

 The US is a mixed bag when it comes to poker laws for the online sphere.
 In some states it’s legal, in others it’s not.
 From a general perspective, federal law makes it difficult to play poker online.
-However, the important point to make here is that it’s not illegal to play online poker in the US.
+However, the important point to make here is that it’s not illegal to play poker in the US online.

 The Unlawful Internet Gambling Enforcement Act (UIGEA) makes it illegal for operators to process payments from US residents.
 But it doesn’t outlaw the game.
 So, while the US government did make real-cash poker virtually impossible, it didn’t actually ban the game itself.